recent posts

 1. Setting Variables in the Terminal

-You can set environment variables temporarily for the current session:
+Environment variables can be set temporarily for a single session:

 # On Linux or macOS